Elevation (song): Critical reception

 "Elevation" received positive reviews.
 When reviewing the album, Adam Sweeting from The Guardian praised the song, calling it an "irresistible mix of crude techno and raw guitar-swagger."
 New Zealand Herald editor Russell Baillie called it a "grand surge" noting the song's guitar and vocals which he described as "churning" and "giddy", respectively.
 NME was positive toward the song for "the well-exercised U2 template."
 Along with "Wild Honey" and "Walk On," Entertainment Weekly contributor David Browne called the song "lusty" and stated it has "the charging-horse feel of U2's youth, with a bumpy-noise upgrade courtesy of producers Brian Eno and Daniel Lanois."

 Brent DiCrescenzo of Drowned in Sound gave a negative review of the song, labelling Bono's lyrics as: "slaughters hope with reckless chops of the hackneyed sword."

 Legacy

 The version of the song released as a single was entitled the "Tomb Raider Mix" (remixed by Chris Vrenna), differing significantly from the album version, in that it features guitars with a more "hard rock" sound than the electronic-inspired feel of the album version.
 The drums in the single version are also harder, with additional tambourine included.
-The name comes from its role in the soundtrack to the movie, Lara Croft: Tomb Raider.
+The name comes from its role in the soundtrack to the 2001 film, Lara Croft: Tomb Raider.
 This arrangement is how U2 have performed the song since its release.
-"Elevation" won the "Grammy Award for Best Rock Performance by a Duo or Group with Vocal" in 2002.
+"Elevation" won the Grammy Award for Best Rock Performance by a Duo or Group with Vocal at the 44th Annual Grammy Awards in 2002.